ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Methodology

-The Exploration Orchestrator combines validated augmentations with the original trial protocol into complete redesigned trial candidates, each evaluated through simulation based assessment with outcome probability assigned that guides augmentation rewards and hierarchical learning (§\ref{sec:hierarchical_learning}).
+The Evaluator combines validated augmentations with the original trial protocol into complete redesigned trial candidates, each evaluated through simulation-based assessment with a success probability assigned that guides modification and hierarchical learning (§\ref{sec:hierarchical_learning}).